 Despite its popularity, there is still a big opportunity for you to stand out as an employer and attract awesome candidates, using some of Monster's job post boosting features and my techniques for optimizing your post.

 Below I've got tips on how to get more out of your Monster job posts, as well as step-by-step instructions for using the job board, and pricing information.

 Create a Monster Job Ad that Top Applicants Can't Ignore

-With a job board as busy and popular as Monster, you're going to find that with almost any job you post, there are going to be a few pages of similar jobs.
+With a job website as busy and popular as Monster, you're going to find that with almost any job you post, there are going to be a few pages of similar jobs.

 So how do you get your job noticed?

 As it turns out, it's not that hard.
 Most people posting to Monster aren't doing a good job of standing out from the pack.
-We're going to take a close look at one of the main areas you'll want to optimize for, your title and description.
+We're going to take a close look at two of the main areas you'll want to optimize job ad content for: your title and description.

 The title and description are what people see when they scroll through pages of jobs similar to yours, so it's an important place to set yourself apart.
 But here's a fairly typical sample of what you'll see when you scroll through ads on Monster:

 The job titles are mostly the same, and the descriptions range from merely boring to a string of accidental text, as in the example I highlighted above.